 Creators and performers are not always in a position to renegotiate existing contracts at present and may want the opportunity to revisit unfair terms, particularly in older contracts that did not provide sufficiently for new technologies.
 We feel Article 15 is a step in the right direction and would like to see it implemented.
-However:
+We therefore welcome several amendments aiming at strengthening article 15 along with the following key elements:

-- We believe that this Article should go further: Such a contract adjustment mechanism is based on the principle that authors are entitled to fair remuneration for the use of their works and that should be affirmed as an EU principle.
-As we said above, the Directive should include the overarching principle that authors and performers have the unwaivable right to receive adequate remuneration, (including through collectively managed rights) for each use of their works, and that such remuneration must be specified in their contracts. - "Representatives" must be added in order to enable collective representation. - Authors or their representatives should be able to claim and not just request remuneration. - "Relevant" needs to be deleted because it is unclear in legal terms and may encourage publishers, broadcasters and producers to engage in indirect licensing activities in order to avoid paying additional remuneration to authors.
+- ensuring that authors and performers and entitled to proportionate and equitable remuneration of the revenues derived from the exploitation of their works (paragraph 1); [Such a contract adjustment mechanism is based on the principle that authors are entitled to fair remuneration for the use of their works and that should be affirmed as an overarching principle that authors and performers have the unwaivable right to receive adequate remuneration, (including through collectively managed rights) for each use of their works, and that such remuneration must be specified in their contracts.] - setting out that authors and performers or any other representatives appointed by them are entitled to claim additional remuneration; [this enables collective representation and makes it clear that authors or their representatives should be able to claim and not just request remuneration]. - limit the scope of exploitation of rights and scope that are unknown at the time of signature of the contract - "Relevant" needs to be deleted because it is unclear in legal terms and may encourage publishers, broadcasters and producers to engage in indirect licensing activities in order to avoid paying additional remuneration to authors.

-• Authors should have the right to reversion of contracts if the works are not being exploited (the so-called "use it or lose it" clause.)
+We welcome the five amendments (AM 952, 953, 958, 959, 961) introducing a rights reversion mechanism serving as a compliance instrument for the transparency obligations set out in article 14 (the so-called "use it or lose it" clause.)
 Since copyright contracts are often concluded for the period of the whole copyright term, due to different reasons transferees often become unable or unwilling to exploit the authors' works in full, yet can be reluctant to relinquish the rights.
 In some EU countries authors have the right to ask for the rights to be reverted if they are not being exploited.
 It is important to add this provision to the Directive to ensure an equal regulatory framework in every Member State.
 It will also prevent works from becoming out of commerce when authors remain keen and willing to exploit the works.
+The introduction of such a mechanism gives teeth to the original proposal as it would allow authors to revert their rights in case on non-compliance with Article 14, and if through the compliance with article 14 it becomes evident that the works are neither promoted, nor exploited.